mkpatel3-github/Python_Classwork/GitHub_Tutorials/README.md

 - `git branch -r` &mdash; To find out remote branches
 - `git branch` &mdash; To find out local branches
 - `git branch -r` &mdash; To find out remote branches
+- `git branch -a` &mdash; To see a combined list of all local and remote branches
 ---

 ## Merge a Branch